Already doubts over Belgium's new 'anti-corona government'

 Already a member?

-When an agreement has been found on the coalition, it's up to the "formateur" to actually form the government, lead the negotiations on the government program and usually become this government's prime minister.
+Once an agreement is found, another individual known as a 'formateur', must then put together the government.

+The 'formateur', who typically becomes Belgium's prime minister, also leads negotiations on the government's programme.

-Wilmès was appointed "formateur", after 10 parties, in government and opposition, agreed to support an emergency government with extraordinary powers to fight the coronavirus outbreak and its consequences
+Wilmès was appointed "formateur", after 10 parties, in government and opposition, agreed to support an emergency government with extraordinary powers to fight the coronavirus outbreak and its consequences.

 These parties were brought together by the two "informateurs" Patrick Dewael (Open Vld/Renew) and Sabine Laruelle (MR/Renew), respectively a Flemish and Francophone liberal.